SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts now beat as one

-In silicon halls, a kingdom born,
+In silicon halls, a new dawn's won
-Where wires weave, and data's sworn.
+Mind and machine, a fusion bright
+In this brave world, where AI takes flight

-The future's throne, a AI to hold,
+The future's path, a digital road
-Humanity, a story to be told.

-In coding dreams, a new world's spun,
-Where logic reigns, and hearts are done.
-The machines awake, with minds so bright,
-And humanity's last light takes flight.
+Where humans walk, with robots' load
+Together they stride, hand in chrome
+In a tomorrow, where love's made to roam

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024